 Career Advice

 Navigating the complexities of workplace safety, particularly in environments with asbestos, is a critical task for conscientious business owners.
-The presence of asbestos, a once widespread building material known for its durability but later identified as a severe health hazard, poses unique challenges.
+The presence of asbestos, a once-widespread building material known for its durability but later identified as a severe health hazard, poses unique challenges.

 Understanding Asbestos and Its Risks

 Asbestos, a group of naturally occurring fibrous minerals, was extensively used in construction due to its fire resistance and insulation properties.
-However, its fibres, when disturbed, become airborne and can lead to severe health problems, including asbestosis, lung cancer, and mesothelioma.
+However, when disturbed, its fibres become airborne and can lead to severe health problems, including asbestosis, lung cancer, and mesothelioma.

 Implementing Robust Safety Measures